ollieLtd/OhColorPickerTypeBundle/README.md

                 - 'OhColorPickerTypeBundle:Form:fields.html.twig'

     # or in your twig template
-    {% form_theme color_form 'OhColorPickerTypeBundle:Form:_event.html.twig' %}
+    {% form_theme my_form 'OhColorPickerTypeBundle:Form:_event.html.twig' %}

 Options
 -------

-There are a number of options, mostly self-explanatory
+There are a number of options, mostly self-explanatory.
+It's recommended that you include the javascript and css with the rest of your libraries, but if you want a quick test you can include them with the form field using the include_* options below (you will have to add the bundle to the assetic.bundles array in your config - see above).

     array(
             'include_jquery'    => false, // include jquery from google cdn